Journey elements are points of communication and controls needed to create a journey:

-To delete an element, click it once and press the Delete button on the top.
+To delete an element, click it once and press the bin icon on the top.

 To edit an element, click it twice and fill in the fields of the pop-up window appeared.

-Start Event is a specific action user performs starting the journey.
+Start Event is a specific action user performs thus entering the journey.